Sastrugi

-Sastrugi, or zastrugi, are features formed by erosion of snow by wind.
+Sastrugi, or zastrugi, are features formed by the erosion of snow by wind.

 They are found in polar regions, and in snowy, wind-swept areas of temperate regions, such as frozen lakes or mountain ridges.

 Sastrugi are distinguished by upwind-facing points, resembling anvils, which move downwind as the surface erodes.

 These points usually lie along ridges parallel to the prevailing wind; they are steep on the windward side and sloping to the leeward side.
 Smaller irregularities of this type are known as ripples (small, ~10 mm high) or wind ridges.

 Large sastrugi are troublesome to skiers and snowboarders.
-Traveling on the irregular surface of sastrugi can be very tiring, and can risk breaking equipment—ripples and waves are often undercut and the surface is hard and unforgiving, with constant minor topographic changes between ridge and trough.
+Traveling on the irregular surface of sastrugi can be very tiring and can risk breaking equipment; ripples and waves are often undercut, and the surface is hard and unforgiving, with constant minor topographic changes between ridge and trough.

 Etymology

 The words sastrugi and zastrugi are Russian-language plurals; the singular is zastruga.
 The form sastruga started as the German-language transliteration of the Russian word заструга (plural: заструги).

 A Latin-type analogical singular sastrugus is used in various writings on exploration of the South Pole, including Robert Falcon Scott's expedition's diaries and Ernest Shackleton's The Heart of the Antarctic.